History Buffs Will Want To Stop In Knoxville

 #2 Hall Of Records is right next door.

 You'll want to photograph your friends and family behind the bars of the cramped solitary confinement cells, or in the drunk tank in the Old Knox County Jail, the site of the only (legal) hanging in Knox County.
 Kept just like it was in 1845, those who broke the law definitely were not pampered back then.

 Knoxville's first general store is still around, the Sanburn Log Cabin, built in 1832.
 Just imagine having to do all of your shopping in this one tiny store.

 Don't leave the kids at home for the first two full weekends in October!
 Knoxville has plenty for kids see and do.
 Local high school art club students' face painting; arts and crafts will keep the kids busy.
-Pony rides for children and a petting zoo for kids of all ages will be available.
+A petting zoo for kids of all ages will be available.

 #11 Central Park

 If shopping is your thing, vendors will display their wares - a diverse mix of crafts, antiques and collectibles.
 We must warn you, though, forget the diet, as local civic groups will tempt you with their homemade cooking.
 Sandwiches, snacks and desserts can be eaten on the go.
 If you insist on something light, dine on stone soup at the century old Presbyterian Church on Saturdays.
 For a "sit down" meal, have a pancake breakfast at the 150-year-old Masonic Lodge or homemade chili and potato soup prepared by our local volunteer firefighters at the Fire Station may be just the thing.
 This year, the Presbyterian Church will have a quilt show both Saturdays.
 Raffle tickets will be sold for a handmade quilt.